freon4dsl/Freon-documentation/src/routes/030_Developing_a_Language/010_Default_Level/010_Defining_the_Language_Structure.md

 ```

 ## Concepts
-The ProjectIt language structure, which describes the abstract syntax tree (AST), consists of a
+The Freon language structure, which describes the abstract syntax tree (AST), consists of a
 list of a [Models](/030_Developing_a_Language/010_Default_Level/010_Defining_the_Language_Structure#Model),
 [Model Units](/030_Developing_a_Language/010_Default_Level/010_Defining_the_Language_Structure#Model_Unit),
 [Concepts](/030_Developing_a_Language/010_Default_Level/010_Defining_the_Language_Structure#Concept),